-- 26. (1) The Minister, registrar, or any member of their staff shall not divulge any non public information obtained in the performance of their duties under this Act to any person except- - (a) as authorised in this Act: - (b) with the written consent of the person to whom the information pertains; - (c) by order of court; or - (d) as necessary to enforce the provision of this Act in a court of Law.
+- (1) The Minister, Registrar, or any member of their staff shall not divulge any non-public information obtained in the performance of their duties under this Act to any person except- - (a) as authorised in this Act; - (b) with the written consent of the person to whom the information pertains; - (c) by order of Court; or - (d) as necessary to enforce the provision of this Act in a court of law. - (2) A person whose action is in violation of the provision of subsection (1) commits an offence and shall, on conviction, be liable to a fine not exceeding E10 000 or to a term of imprisonment not exceeding 1 year and he shall be individually liable for civil damages arising as a result of his action. - (3) The Registrar shall ensure that every member of his staff, before taking up their posts is made aware of the provisions of this section, and he shall obtain a sworn and witnessed written statement from each staff member stating that they will abide by the provisions of this section.

-- (2) A person whose action is in violation of the provision of subsection (1) commits an offence and shall, on conviction, be liable to a fine not exceeding E10 000 or to a term of imprisonment not exceeding 1 year and he shall be individually liable for civil damages arising as a result of his action. - (3) The registrar shall ensure that every member of his staff, before taking up their posts is made aware of the provisions of this section, and he shall obtain a sworn and witnessed written statement from each staff member stating that they will abide by the provisions of this section.
+27. Registrar's annual report to the Minister

-Registrar's Annual Report to the Minister
+(1) The Registrar shall within 3 months after the expiry of the financial year end of the office of the Registrar prepare and submit to the Minister a report on the activities of his office.

-- 27. (1) The registrar shall within 3 months after the expiry of the financial year end of the office of the registrar prepare and submit to the Minister a report on the activities of his office. - (2) The Minister shall place the report contemplated in subsection (1) before Parliament for consideration. - (3) The Minister may, on request from Parliament, summon the registrar before a Committee of Parliament to answer any question or offer any explanation.
+- (2) The Minister shall place the report contemplated in subsection (1) before Parliament for consideration. - (3) The Minister shall, on request from Parliament, summon the Registrar before a Committee of Parliament to answer any question or offer any explanation.

-Special provisions covering the registrar's office and the powers of the registrar
+28. Special provisions covering the Registrar's office and the powers of the Registrar

-- 28. (1) Any communication emanating from the registrar's office and any communication made to the registrar's office shall only be valid if made in writing. - (2) The registrar may, after due and diligent consideration, extend any period for submission of documents for compliance with the provisions of this Act and any other Act that he is authorised to supervise. - (3) The registrar may direct any person not to make public, withdraw or change any promotional material that he considers misleading or false. - (4) The registrar may at any time without launching a formal investigation order a person to appear before him at a stated time and place to answer questions on any matter pertaining to the business that he is empowered to supervise in terms of this Act or any other Act.
+- (1) Any communication emanating from the Registrar's office and any communication made to the Registrar's office shall only be valid if made in writing. - (2) The Registrar may, after due and diligent consideration, extend any period for submission of documents for compliance with the provisions of this Act and any other Act that he is authorised to supervise. - (3) The Registrar may direct any person not to make public, withdraw or change any promotional material that he considers misleading or false. - (4) The Registrar may at any time without launching a formal investigation order a person to appear before him at a stated time and place to answer questions on any matter pertaining to the business that he is empowered to supervise in terms of this Act or any other Act.